jdesamero/Backstab/README.md

 - ``Backstab.View``.
 Makes a number of enhancements to the standard `Backbone.View` `events` hash.
 - ``Backstab.Dispatcher``.
 Provides a way for views to communicate without directly referencing each other.
 - ``Backstab.StateMachine``.
-A state machine modelled after standard Backbone.js sub-classes.
+A state machine that provides Backbone.js-style functionality.
 - ``Backstab.Foo``.
-This is a template for adding your own Backstab sub-classes.
+An example sub-class that can be used as a guideline for creating your own Backstab sub-classes.
 - ``Backstab`` (Core).
 The main Backstab object provides the namespace for the various Backstab sub-classes.
 It also offers loading/override functionality if you want to use the standard Backbone namespace.
 - ``Backstab`` (Underscore.js Enhancements).
 Backstab adds some more utility functions to the Underscore.js namespace.